thornhell/FitGym/README.md

 #### Versions:
 #### Current:

+#### ver 0.15a

+User addition form control has been improved

+#### Old:

 #### ver 0.15

 Added simple user add form.
 Thymeleaf menu was rebuilt according to better synergy with Spring Security

-#### Old:

 #### ver 0.13